Explore & Apply

 Yes.
 Attendance at the residential workshops and regional pods is mandatory, and a condition of the scholarship.
 Participating in the Mentoring Programme is optional.

 Our applications timeline runs from March to November of each year, for the following year’s intake.
-Applications open in mid-March and close in mid-April.
+Applications open on 23 March 2021 and close 20 April 2021.
 You will apply online, and access our application platform through our website.

 Tip: Take the quiz to see if the Mandela Rhodes Scholarship is for you.

-The leadership development programme is primarily delivered through a series of 5-day residential workshops.
+The leadership development programme is delivered through a combination of in-person and online gatherings.
 Attendance is compulsory.
 Committing to full participation in the programme activities - which may take place during the week or on weekends - is a condition of the scholarship.
-There will be three workshops in your first year in residence (in January, July and September), and two in your second year (in March and August) if you are on a two-year programme.
+There will be three workshops in your first year in residence, and two in your second year if you are on a two-year programme.
 The dates are given well in advance so that you can avoid clashes with your academic timetable.

 Feedback and updates